Who Is Condoleezza Rice?

-Condoleezza Rice was born on November 14, 1954 in Birmingham, Alabama.
+Rice was born on November 14, 1954, in Birmingham, Alabama.
 The only child of a Presbyterian minister and a teacher, Rice grew up surrounded by racism in the segregated South.

-A few years later, in 2001, Rice was appointed national security adviser by President George W. Bush, becoming the first black woman (and woman) to hold the post.
-She went on to become the first black woman to serve as U.S. Secretary of State—she became the nation's 66th Secretary of State in 2004, following Colin Powell's resignation, and served from January 2005 to 2009.
+A few years later, in 2001, Rice was appointed national security adviser by President George W. Bush, becoming the first African American woman (and woman) to hold the post.
+She went on to become the first African American woman to serve as U.S. Secretary of State — she became the nation's 66th Secretary of State in 2004, following Colin Powell's resignation, and served from 2005 to 2009.

 As Secretary of State, Rice dedicated her department to "Transformational Diplomacy," with a mission of building and sustaining democratic, well-governed states around the world and the Middle East in particular.